f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

 #.
 However you created the Pre Master Secret file it can now be used in Wireshark to decrypt the traffic following instructions on next page.

-Now Follow this link **instead of clicking on next** in order to see how to import the PreMasterSecret in Wireshark: